Why We Spent 4 Years on Debugging

 Chronos-1, our first full debugging-native model, achieves:

-• 2.2 average fix cycles, compared to over 6 for baseline models
+• 2.2 average fix cycles, compared to 4.8 for competing systems

 Chronos operates silently inside developer environments.
 It maintains long-term memory.
 It proposes structured fixes.
 It explains its rationale.
 And it improves with each feedback cycle.